 - Make sure all family members know how to swim.
 Lesson programs exist in nearly all communities.
-Many offer scholarships and other encouragements.
+Many offer scholarships or reduced fees.

 - It's best to swim only in designated areas with lifeguards.
 If that is not possible, wear a lifejacket.

 - Be especially careful when swimming, boating, inner tubing, or rafting in rivers due to dangers from currents and cold temperatures.
-The safest decision may be not to enter the water.
+At times, the safest decision may be not to enter the water.

 - Have infants and children wear a lifejacket when in or near open water.